TheSkyentist/GELATO/README.md

 * ConcatenateResults.py

   Scripts for contatenating results from a multi HQUAILS run.
-Can also be run independantly on results after the fact.
+Can also be run independently on results after the fact.

 * matplotlibrc